The role of social media in spreading fake news

 While users and critics are unhappy with the slow progress of major networks it’s not surprising these corporate entities are shy to invest large amounts in the exercise, especially if changes potentially lower the levels of engagement on their platforms or alter their feed algorithms to cause less bubble and echo chamber effects.
 With this in mind, it doesn’t appear the flood of Fake News will be slowed anytime soon.

-To keep up to date with the changes happening on social media each month be sure to subscribe to our newsletter and keep up to date with our monthly Social Media Updates.
+To keep up to date with the changes happening on social media each month be sure to subscribe to our newsletter.